lenhutminhdang/react-weather-app/README.md

 ![boltweather website](https://boltweather06.netlify.app/boltweather-description.png)

-Stack:

-- React
-- TailwindCSS
+Build with: React and TailwindCSS.

 I have initiated this project for the sake of my own learning journey.